tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 tail -f ~/tesstutorial/engoutput/basetrain.log
 ```

+(If you tried this tutorial before, you might notice that the numbers have
+changed.
+This is a result of a slightly smaller network, and the addition of the
+ADAM optimizer, which enables a higher learning rate.)

-You should observe that by 500 iterations, the spaces (white) are starting to
+You should observe that by 600 iterations, the spaces (white) are starting to
-show on the `CTC Outputs` window and by 800 iterations green lines appear on
+show on the `CTC Outputs` window and by 1300 iterations green lines appear on
 the `LSTMForward` window where there are spaces in the image.

-By 600 iterations, there are noticeable non-space bumps in the `CTC Outputs`.
+By 1300 iterations, there are noticeable non-space bumps in the `CTC Outputs.`
-Note that the `CTC Targets`, which started at all the same height are now varied
+Note that the `CTC Targets,` which started at all the same height are now varied
-in height because of the definite output for spaces.
-At the same time, the
+in height because of the definite output for spaces and some and the tentative
+outputs for other characters.
+At the same time, the characters and positioning
-characters and positioning of the green lines in the `LSTMTraining` window are
+of the green lines in the `LSTMTraining` window are not as accurate as they were
-not as accurate as they once were, because the partial output from the network
+initially, because the partial output from the network confuses the CTC
-confuses the CTC algorithm.
-(CTC assumes statistical independence between the
+algorithm.
+(CTC assumes statistical independence between the different
-different x-coordinates, but they are clearly not independent.)
+x-coordinates, but they are clearly not independent.)

 By 2000 iterations, it should be clear on the `Output` window that some faint
 yellow marks are appearing to indicate that there is some growing output for
 non-null and non-space, and characters are starting to appear in the
 `LSTMForward` window.

-The character error rate falls below 50% at about 3200 iterations, and by 5000
+The character error rate falls below 50% just after 3700 iterations, and by 5000
-to about 18%.
+to about 13%, where it will terminate.
+(In about 20 minutes on a current
+high-end machine with AVX.)

-Note that this engine is trained on the same training data as used by base
+Note that this engine is trained on the same amount of training data as used by
-Tesseract, but its accuracy on other fonts is probably very poor.
-It will stop
+the legacy Tesseract engine, but its accuracy on other fonts is probably very
-at 5000 iterations, (in about half an hour on a current high-end machine) by
-which time its character error rate should be about 25%.
-Run an independent
-test on the 'Impact' font:
+poor.
+Run an independent test on the 'Impact' font:

 ```
 training/lstmeval --model ~/tesstutorial/engoutput/base_checkpoint \
+  --traineddata ~/tesstutorial/engtrain/eng/eng.traineddata \
   --eval_listfile ~/tesstutorial/engeval/eng.training_files.txt
 ```

-76% character error rate?
+85% character error rate?
 Not so good!

 Now base Tesseract doesn't do very well on 'Impact', but it is included in the
-4500 or so fonts used to train the LSTM version, so if you extract out the
+4500 or so fonts used to train the new LSTM version, so if you can run on that
-eng.lstm file from eng.traineddata, you can run on that for a comparison:
+for a comparison:

 ```
-mkdir -p ~/tesstutorial/impact_from_full
-training/combine_tessdata -e tessdata/eng.traineddata \
-  ~/tesstutorial/impact_from_full/eng.lstm
-training/lstmeval --model ~/tesstutorial/impact_from_full/eng.lstm \
+training/lstmeval --model tessdata/best/eng.traineddata \
   --eval_listfile ~/tesstutorial/engeval/eng.training_files.txt
 ```

-1.7% character error rate?
+2.45% character error rate?
 Much better!

 For reference in the next section, also run a test of the full model on the
 training set that we have been using:

 ```
-training/lstmeval --model ~/tesstutorial/impact_from_full/eng.lstm \
+training/lstmeval --model tessdata/best/eng.traineddata \
   --eval_listfile ~/tesstutorial/engtrain/eng.training_files.txt
 ```

-Char error rate=0.047221785, Word error rate=0.24679659.
+Char error rate=0.25047642, Word error rate=0.63389585

+(If you ran this before, and notice that the error rates are a lot higher than
+the previous alpha version, this is due to a change in the use of shaped quotes.
+It didn't count errors in quote shape before, but now it does.)

 You can train for another 5000 iterations, and get the error rate on the
 training set a lot lower, but it doesn't help the `Impact` font much:

 ```
 mkdir -p ~/tesstutorial/engoutput
-training/lstmtraining -U ~/tesstutorial/engtrain/eng.unicharset \
+training/lstmtraining \
-  --script_dir ../langdata \
+  --traineddata ~/tesstutorial/engtrain/eng/eng.traineddata \
-  --net_spec '[1,36,0,1 Ct5,5,16 Mp3,3 Lfys64 Lfx128 Lrx128 Lfx256 O1c105]' \
+  --net_spec '[1,36,0,1 Ct3,3,16 Mp3,3 Lfys48 Lfx96 Lrx96 Lfx256 O1c111]' \
-  --model_output ~/tesstutorial/engoutput/base \
+  --model_output ~/tesstutorial/engoutput/base --learning_rate 20e-4 \
   --train_listfile ~/tesstutorial/engtrain/eng.training_files.txt \
   --eval_listfile ~/tesstutorial/engeval/eng.training_files.txt \
   --max_iterations 10000 &>>~/tesstutorial/engoutput/basetrain.log
 ```

-Character error rate on `Impact` still 75%, even as the error rate on the
+Character error rate on `Impact` now >100%, even as the error rate on the
-training set has fallen to 0.86% character / 3.1% word:
+training set has fallen to 2.68% character / 10.01% word:

 ```
 training/lstmeval --model ~/tesstutorial/engoutput/base_checkpoint \
+  --traineddata ~/tesstutorial/engtrain/eng/eng.traineddata \
   --eval_listfile ~/tesstutorial/engeval/eng.training_files.txt
-training/lstmeval --model ~/tesstutorial/engoutput/base_checkpoint \
-  --eval_listfile ~/tesstutorial/engtrain/eng.training_files.txt
 ```

+This shows that the model has completely over-fitted to the supplied training
+set!
+It is an excellent illustration of what happens when the training set
+doesn't cover the desired variation in the target data.

 In summary, training from scratch needs either a very constrained problem, a lot
 of training data, or you need to shrink the network by reducing some of the